Walderslade: History

 An important Bronze Age hoard was found in Walderslade in 1965 during house construction.
 Comprising two gold penannular bracelets, it is now in the collections of the British Museum.
-The name Walderslade comes from the Saxon language, and means "wood in a valley".
+The name Walderslade is English (Old or Middle), and means 'wood in a valley'.

 Walderslade Valley or Bottom – is one of several dry chalk valleys in the area, that were created during past ice ages as a result of melting ice when England was still joined with the continent.
 During warmer post glacial periods, elephants and hippopotami roamed the valleys.

-Walderslade valley was originally wooded, hence its name (German'Walder').
+Walderslade valley was originally wooded, hence its name (Old or Middle English wald means 'wood').
 Although over time the woodland became restricted primarily to the higher ground (Lord Wood, Dargets Wood and Hall or Hail Wood) – where substantial woodland remained until the area became subject to new housing development.
 This started in the early 1900s and expanded considerably from the 1950s onwards.
 It is possible that the Romans (who were present in nearby Luton) were the first to start the clearance of woodland in the valley.
 The southern (Boxley) end of the valley – still retains some woodland.
 Google Earth Historical Imagery option shows the extent of local woodland as it existed in the 1940s and 1960s.

 There were originally four farms in the Walderslade and surrounding areas, including Walderslade Farm and Settington Farm – which both existed within Walderslade Valley.
 Also Gibraltar Farm and Shawstead Farm (the last two still exist in a nearby valley).
 Shawstead Farm (and probably others in the area) were associated with the clearance of local woodland to help supply Chatham Dockyard with oak for the building of wooden sailing ships.
 Chatham dockyard constructed ships such as HMS Victory, launched at Chatham in 1765.
 Most of the larger and more valuable oak trees would have existed in the richer soil of the Valley bottoms and slopes (Walderslade, Shawstead etc.) where the farms were typically located.
 The ruins of Upper Shawstead Farm are now within the boundary of Capstone Farm Country Park.

 Most of this farmland belonged to Shawstead Manor.

 Settington Farm was located close to where Morrisons Supermarket now stands in Walderslade Valley and existed up until the 1950s.
 Walderslade farm existed close to where Walderslade village exists today and extended along the Valley to Settington Farm.
 The 16th century Walderslade manor farmhouse still exists as a Grade II listed property, known as The Homestead.